Dr. James Callaghan

 Director of the International Education Center

 An accomplished and innovative international administrator and educator with over three decades of global leadership experience, including seven years of university teaching in Rome, Italy, Dr. Callaghan has institution-wide responsibility for the leadership, management, coordination and development of international programs at Georgia College.
 He has created study abroad programs and opportunities - plus international partnerships and dual-degree programs - all over the world along with teaching, research and professional development opportunities for both American and international faculty.
 Dr. Callaghan is an early pioneer of programming - including internet-based programming - that not only connects students to their academic majors and interests, but also provides important international pre-professional experience and exposure to, and practice in, skills valued in the global economy - plus opportunities for impactful service to the global community as engaged global citizens.
 Dr. Callaghan's vision for the university - and the community and region - positions Georgia College as genuinely engaged with the world, and the world engaged with it.
 Proficient in several languages, Dr. Callaghan is the holder of a doctorate in the history of art from Temple University, and M.A. and B.A. degrees in that discipline (plus work in philosophy) from Michigan State University.
 His specialties are Italian Renaissance painting and the art of Imperial Rome, with a particular interest in fresco technique and the creation and comprehension of complex fresco cycles.
-Dr. Callaghan's current research is in the semiotics of art, and the development of 13th-century Italian painting.
+Dr. Callaghan's current research is in the semiotics of art, and the origins and development of 13th-century Italian painting.

 Assistant Director of Education Abroad